lupyuen/remote-pinetime-bot/README.md

 ![Telegram Bot to flash and test PineTime firmware remotely](https://lupyuen.github.io/images/remote-pinetime-arch.jpg)

-# remote-pinetime-bot: Telegram Bot to flash and test PineTime firmware remotely
+# Telegram Bot to flash and test PineTime firmware remotely

 This bot watches a Telegram group for flashing commands and flashes the firmware to [PineTime Smart Watch](https://wiki.pine64.org/index.php/PineTime).
 The display on PineTime is streamed live to YouTube, so you can use the bot to test PineTime firmware remotely.

-Join the "Remote PineTime" Telegram group...
+To flash and test PineTime remotely, join the "Remote PineTime" Telegram group...

 https://t.me/remotepinetime

-Watch the live stream...
+And watch the live stream on YouTube...

 https://youtu.be/1V_eLd3G_AA